elmastudio/aino-blocks/readme.txt

 == Description ==

-The AinoBlocks page builder blocks are a collection of page builder blocks for the Gutenberg block editor.
-With AinoBlocks and our free starter FSE block theme <a href="https://wordpress.org/themes/aino/" target="_blank" rel="">Aino</a> you can create professional websites with ease.
+The AinoBlocks website builder blocks are a collection of blocks for the Gutenberg block and site editors.
+With AinoBlocks and our Full Site Editing block themes you can create professional websites with ease.

 == Installation ==